Common Stocks, Preferred Stocks: Basic Concepts

 Tracking Stock

-Many large companies are conglomerates consisting of different types of businesses, and, usually, 1 component is growing faster than the rest of the conglomerate.
+Many large companies are conglomerates consisting of several types of businesses, and, usually, 1 component is growing faster than the rest of the conglomerate.
 Some of these conglomerates will issue tracking stock in the fast-growing component, which is stock giving the stockholder a beneficial interest in that specific component, but not ownership interest.
 The tracking stock may be issued as an initial public offering or distributed to existing shareholders.
 This is like a spin-off, but the parent keeps ownership and control of the subsidiary, and gets more capital at a lower cost.
 Other benefits include:

 Transfer Agent and Registrar